Myanmar Navy: Naval infantry

 The Myanmar Navy formed a naval infantry battalion of 800 men in 1964, and a second battalion in 1967.
 They battalions traditionally are deployed mainly in the Arakan, Tenasserim, and Irrawaddy delta coastal regions primarily to assist in the army's counter-insurgency operations (COIN).

 Navy SEALs

 The Myanmar Navy Sea, Air and Land (SEAL) Teams, commonly known as Myanmar Navy SEALs (တပ်မတော် (ရေ) အထူးစစ်ဆင်ရေးတပ်ဖွဲ့) were probably formed in the early 2010s.
 The Myanmar Navy SEALs are particularly trained for special operation missions such as Hostage rescue, Counter-terrorism and Counter narcotic operations.
-The selection process and training curriculum is claimed be similar to United States Navy SEAL selection and training.
+The selection process and training curriculum is claimed to be similar to United States Navy SEAL selection and training.

 Naval base air defence force

 Previously, Myanmar Naval air defence forces used Bofors 40mm & ZPU-2 AAA for naval bases.

 Rank structure

 Commissioned officer ranks

 The rank insignia of commissioned officers.